-JL Gray left a short but thought provoking comment on yesterday’s post “Negotiate the Level of Reference in Parallel with Price and Others Terms and Conditions.”
+JL Gray left a short but thought provoking comment on yesterday’s post about customer reference, “Negotiate the Level of Reference in Parallel with Price and Others Terms and Conditions.”

 Asking for references is something I’ve never felt especially comfortable with (gasp – what if they say no!) but can be crucial in getting your foot in the door with a new client.
 You’ve done a good job categorizing the types of references and describing how one might go about including the possibility of a reference in an initial contract.
 It seems like most of the above would work for product companies, but would be more difficult for service companies.
 Any thoughts on that?